 · Negative thoughts about yourself or your baby

 How can I tell if I have “baby blues” or postpartum depression?

-If your symptoms last longer than two weeks, begin during your pregnancy, or over two weeks after childbirth, they may be different than ”baby blues”.
-If you’re concerned about the symptoms you’re experiencing, it’s important to speak with a professional.
+If your symptoms last longer than two weeks, or begin during your pregnancy or over two weeks after childbirth, they may be different than "baby blues.”
+If you’re concerned about your symptoms, it’s important to speak with a professional.
 There are a variety of depression screening tools your provider may use to help determine if you have postpartum depression, such as the Edinburgh Postnatal Depression Scale.
 If you score a 10 or higher on this scale, it indicates a risk for depression, and you can seek treatment with a therapist who will monitor your symptoms, look deeper into what you’re experiencing, and provide you with resources and treatment options.

 How do I treat “baby blues”?

 While “baby blues” are short-lived, there are ways to alleviate the symptoms while you’re going through it.
 Therapy can be a great option.

 While “baby blues” doesn’t typically require medication or intense therapy, there are lifestyle changes that a therapist can recommend and help you implement.

 Some of these lifestyle changes may include getting more sleep, reaching out for help, building and using a support system, engaging in self-care practices, getting enough sunlight and Vitamin D, eating a healthy diet, abstaining from substance use, being kind to yourself, and checking in with your obstetrician and/or primary care provider.